Written by Molli Carlson.

 Medically Reviewed By Board-Certified Dermatologist Dr.Julie Jackson.

-It’s where you get energized in the morning, wash off workout odors, or simply unwind after a long day.
+It’s where you get energized in the morning, wash off workout odors, or unwind after a long day.
 Don’t underestimate its importance: When you’re following the best shower routine, you’ve got a much simpler path to healthier skin.

-Start Your Shower Routine off Right
+Start Your Shower Care Routine Right

 Try a Face Mask Before a Shower

-Turn the Shower Temperature Down
+Turn Down the Temperature